SJ-Kumar/SJ-Kumar/JPMsample/systemdesign.md

 For instance, a system like a bank's database that cannot afford any inconsistency might opt for a CP system, sacrificing availability during a network partition.
 On the other hand, a service like a social media platform might prefer to be always available and allow temporary inconsistencies, opting for an AP system.

+## Choosing a System Architectures
+When discussing the high level overview, it's important to consider the tradeoffs of different architectures and settle on one that best fits your needs.

+Here are some common architectures and their tradeoffs:

+Architecture
+Monolithic Architecture
+Simplicity: Easier to develop and deploy because all components are interwoven and deployed together.

+Consistency: Since there's only one codebase, it's easier to maintain consistency in terms of tools, libraries, and processes used.

+Efficiency: Inter-component communication can be faster because all components reside in the same process.

+Microservices Architecture

+Scalability: Each service is independent, so they can be scaled individually based on demand.

+Flexibility: Different services can use different technologies that best suit their requirements.

+Isolation: Failure in one service doesn't directly affect the others.

+Serverless Architecture
+Scalability: The infrastructure scales up and down automatically based on the demand.

+Cost-effectiveness: You only pay for the compute time you consume.

+Reduced Operational Effort: Server management and capacity planning are handled by the cloud provider.

+Event-Driven Architecture

+Scalability: Can handle high loads and spikes in traffic.

+Flexibility: Components are decoupled, promoting flexibility and evolution of individual parts.

+Real-time: Can react to events in real-time.

+Service-Oriented Architecture (SOA)

+Reusability: Services can be reused across different applications, improving development efficiency.

+Flexibility: Allows for loose coupling of services, enabling changes to be made to one service without affecting others.

+Each architecture has its unique trade-offs and is suited to different kinds of applications and business requirements.